Haulyn5/Audio-Speech-Generation-Paper-List/README.md

 # Audio &amp; Speech Generation Paper List
-A curated list of papers and resources in Speech &amp; Audio Generation.
-This project is just starting and still require a lot of work.
+A curated list of papers and resources related to Speech &amp; Audio Generation.
+This project is just starting and still requires a lot of work.
 So feel free to contribute!

 ## Paper